-Title Author Year Brief Description The Jungle Upton 1906 A fictionalized account of Chicago's meat-packing industry Sinclair seen through the eyes of a Lithuanian immigrant, Jurgis Rudkis.
-A Tree Grows Betty 1943 A story following Francie Nolan through her formative years in Brooklyn Smith growing up in the slums of Williamsburg, New York, at the beginning of the 20 th century.
-Catch-22 Joseph 1961 A satirical antiwar, antigovernment novel set in Italy during Heller World War II that follows bombardier John Yossarian who is desperate to avoid the perilous missions he's assigned.
-Beloved Toni 1987 The story of a black woman named Sethe who, despite Morrison escaping slavery in Kentucky and living a free woman in Ohio, remains haunted by the memories of her former life.
-All the Pretty Cormac 1992 The tale of John Grady Cole, the last in a long line of ranchers Horses McCarthy who sets off on a trip to Mexico with two companions.
+Title Author Year Brief Description The Jungle Upton Sinclair 1906 A fictionalized account of Chicago's meat-packing industry seen through the eyes of a Lithuanian immigrant, Jurgis Rudkis.
+A Tree Grows in Brooklyn Betty Smith 1943 A story following Francie Nolan through her formative years growing up in the slums of Williamsburg, New York, at the beginning of the 20 th century.
+Catch-22 Joseph Heller 1961 A satirical antiwar, antigovernment novel set in Italy during World War II that follows bombardier John Yossarian who is desperate to avoid the perilous missions he's assigned.
+Beloved Toni Morrison 1987 The story of a black woman named Sethe who, despite escaping slavery in Kentucky and living a free woman in Ohio, remains haunted by the memories of her former life.
+All the Pretty Horses Cormac McCarthy 1992 The tale of John Grady Cole, the last in a long line of ranchers who sets off on a trip to Mexico with two companions.